Pearl River (Mississippi–Louisiana): Hurricane effects

 Hurricanes are a natural form of disturbance that shapes rivers and watersheds on the Gulf Coast, and has done so for thousands of years.
 As one recent example, Hurricane Katrina on August 29, 2005, caused further natural changes in the Pearl River.
 Bottom sediments and marsh vegetation—including uprooted cypress and oak trees—blocked the mouth of the West Pearl and other parts of the channel.
 The Louisiana Department of Wildlife & Fisheries and other agencies removed 27,000 cubic meters (35,000 yd³) of debris.
 However, the accumulation of this woody debris is a natural part of floodplain ecosystems in general, and wetlands in particular, and provides vital habitat for species including fish and turtles.
 Hence, this use of state funds to remove debris was an expenditure on an activity that is known to have negative impacts upon watersheds and wild species.

+History

+Following the Louisiana Purchase a number of houses were built on the East Pearl River; historians speculate when Thomas Jefferson outlawed the slave trade in the Orleans Territory, slave traders moved to Spanish-controlled Pearl, the next major navigable river east of the U.S.-controlled Mississippi.

+As of 1812, the land between the Pearl River and the Perdido River below the 31st parallel was legally transferred to the United States from Spain.